turbonomic/reporting-docs/page/config/external-timescale-ORIGINAL.md

     ...
     externalTimescaleDBIP: <host-or-IP>
 ```
-(Here we have included elipses -`...`- to illustrate that other lines may appear; we will omit
+(Here we have included ellipses -`...`- to illustrate that other lines may appear; we will omit
 these in later illustrations.)
 ​
 ​